Marian McKnight: Pageantry

 She earned the 1957 Miss America title with a Marilyn Monroe act in the talent portion.
 She later worked with Monroe's ex-husband, Joe DiMaggio, for a Virginia supplier of military bases.
 Despite the contention of Monroe biographer Donald Spoto, McKnight denied that she and DiMaggio were romantically involved.

 Career

 In 1967, McKnight played Jack's mother in Hanna-Barbera's live action version of Jack and the Beanstalk, an Emmy Award-winning film directed by Gene Kelly, in which he also appeared as Jeremy the Peddler.
+Her voice was dubbed by Janet Waldo so she would sound as well as resemble the animated Princess Serena.

 She appeared in an episode of The Love Boat in 1984, along with Jean Bartel, Miss America 1943; Nancy Fleming, Miss America 1961; and Vanessa L. Williams, Miss America 1984.

 Personal life

 McKnight married actor Gary Conway in 1958 after meeting at UCLA.
 They have two children (Gareth and Kathleen).

-McKnight and Conway are the owners of Carmody McKnight winery.
+McKnight and Conway were the former owners of Carmody McKnight winery.